GoblinArchives/LiminalHorror/Game Design/All in one place.md

 ### What Programs To Use?
 There are a ton of fantastic programs one can use when writing and designing games.
 Below are what I used to make Liminal Horror.
-- [Free Graphic Design Resources & Best Practices For TTRPG Creators](https://ghostlorestudios.com/free-graphic-design-resources-and-best-practices-for-ttrpg-creators/) by Ghost Lore.
-This post gives a great overview of the different aspects of design (from programs you can use, to different ways of building your skils, to important things to consider when working with others' work).
-- [Resources for Free Creation Tools](https://itch.io/c/1832904/resources-for-free-creation-tools) by G. Raven Image is a collection of tools housed on itch.io that can help in various aspects of the writing, designing, and publishing process.

 ### Markdown
 I've found myself writing my games using markdown (an easy to use computer language) that can be used with a variety of different programs, and allows you to output in multiple formats (pdf, epub, html).
 This increases your ability to create dynamic and accessible products down the line.